chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---
-^Module 3 - Product, not organization

 ![](pics/earthcentric.jpg)
-# Stop Shipping Your Org Chart!
+# Resolving Theory with Action

-+ The Two Product Principle
++ The Two Product Principle / Product and Practise
 + Solving one customer problem while building your capacity to improve...
 + Specializing generalists
 + Communities of practice